Ronit740/Athlete-Bridge/README.md

 ### **5. Creating a Pull Request (PR)**
 1. Go to your forked repository on GitHub.
 2. Click "Compare & pull request".
-3. Provide a clear description of the changes and submit the PR.
+3. Provide a clear description and submit the PR.
 4. Wait for approval before merging.

 ---